 Students will learn and practice the skills of original historical research—from developing research questions, identifying and analyzing primary and secondary sources, and writing research papers on a specific theme.

-Prerequisite: HIST 281, or consent of department chair.
+Prerequisite: HIST 281 or HIST 281W, or consent of department chair.

 Offered: Fall, Spring.